optimizely/wordpress-plugin/README.txt

 This plugin helps you configure your WordPress website to use Optimizely Classic, a dramatically easier way to improve your website through A/B testing.

 == Description ==
 This plugin helps you configure your WordPress website to use Optimizely Classic.
-If you are new to Optimizely or have started using Optimizely X (not Classic), than please use the [Optimizely X plugin](https://wordpress.org/plugins/optimizely-x/).
+If you are new to Optimizely or have started using Optimizely X (not Classic), then please use the [Optimizely X plugin](https://wordpress.org/plugins/optimizely-x/).

 Optimizely is a dramatically easier way for you to improve your website through A/B testing.
 Create an experiment in minutes with our easy-to-use visual interface with absolutely no coding or engineering required.
 Convert your website visitors into customers and earn more revenue today!